terash2000/project-e/README.md

  - Consistent code secures the scalability and the maintainability of our project.
  - Providing readability, therefore, reduce the time that will be wasted trying to understand parts of the project.
  - Intuitive code will let us see the relevant section of the code, what is linking together or referring to each other.
- - Overall, making our developing environment less stressful and fewer arguments over coding styles.
+ - Overall, making our developing environment less stressful and has fewer arguments over coding styles.

 ## General rules of thumb